-“Never Talk to Strangers” is a reasonably entertaining but largely uninspired erotic thriller that’s too much a chip off the “Fatal Attraction" block.
-The promise of high-impact bedroom aerobics will generate some interest, but the fully clothed drama isn’t nearly as enthralling as the steamy scenes, so the pic isn’t likely to maintain much B.O. ardor.
+“Never Talk to Strangers” is a reasonably entertaining but largely uninspired erotic thriller that’s too much a chip off the “Fatal Attraction”-“Sea of Love” block.
+The promise of high-impact bedroom aerobics featuring sexy stars Rebecca De Mornay and Antonio Banderas will generate some interest, but the fully clothed drama isn’t nearly as enthralling as the steamy scenes, so the pic isn’t likely to maintain much B.O. ardor for long.

 There are two especially titillating scenes in “Never Talk to Strangers,” including one that makes innovative use of a steel cage, and TriStar has trimmed some footage — apparently mostly of a naked Banderas — from the second heavy-duty sex bout in order to garner R rating Stateside.

 The uncut, more explicit version is the one Alliance is releasing in Canada and will be seen in most other international territories.
 Scene in question isn’t even that ribald and would be unlikely to raise eyebrows in the U.S. Running time is reportedly the same in both versions, as replacement footage was inserted in the U.S. cut.

 Yarn rolls with cool criminal psychiatrist Dr. Sarah Taylor (De Mornay) interviewing angry accused serial killer Max Cheski (Harry Dean Stanton).
 In a development right out of “Sea of Love,” Taylor bumps into mysterious-but-attractive stranger Toni Ramirez (Banderas) in the supermarket wine aisle.
 Before you can say Cabernet Sauvignon, the shy, distrustful shrink is off tasting wine at the suitably spooky loft of the self-described “surveillance consultant.”